natebarksdale/natebarksdale.github.io/src/content/blog/2008-07-24-portfolio-culture-makingcom.md

 slug: portfolio-culture-making-com
 featured: False
 draft: False
 description: As curator and co-creator of the Culture Making website, I developed the initial site architecture and layout in collaboration with Andy Crouch and Yee Design.
-Geolocation coordinates
 emoji: 🖥️
 tags:
   - 📁 Portfolio